How the Billboard & iTunes charts work

 For a song or album to chart, it has to sell and/or have a lot of streams.
 No album and/or release is automatically placed there nor can it be bought thus, if you'd like to be on iTunes charts for example, a hit record will be one that will get you some solid placement.

-From a Billboard perspective, iTunes and many others report sales to Soundscan which is what Billboard uses to display its charts.
-In order to have a chance at making the Billboard music charts, any release must be registered with SoundScan using UPC number (for the whole album) and ISRC codes (for the individual tracks).
+From a Billboard perspective, iTunes and many others report sales to Luminate which is what Billboard uses to display its charts.
+In order to have a chance at making the Billboard music charts, any release must be registered with Luminate using UPC number (for the whole album) and ISRC codes (for the individual tracks).
 Without registration, the sales figures will not be counted, and will remain invisible to the system.
 This article outlines how the Billboard charting process works.

 Have more questions?
 Submit a request